vincentaudebert/vincentaudebert.github.io/_posts/2016-07-22-getting-started-react-redux.md

 - A fairly complete article about what tools do you need, how your app should be organised, etc.
 [https://medium.com/@tkssharma/react-redux-best-practices-write-production-apps-7c3639e3c447] [10]

+- Are you migrating from Flux or similar to Redux?
+This really good article might help you: [https://medium.com/@albburtsev/how-to-migrate-to-redux-in-big-web-applications-and-survive-part-1-2ced39accff] [14]

 ## Get some exercise